 Over time, this causes inflammation and infection of the gums.
 One sign of gingivitis is bad breath.

 If you look at the dog’s gums, you will find them swollen and red, and they bleed easily even if you just press on them gently.
 Sometimes, pus will also ooze from the gum line when pressed.

 If your dog has gingivitis, take him to the vet immediately to prevent it from developing into periodontitis, which is more serious and irreversible.

 Your dog may be put under general anesthesia so as to get the tartar and plaque removed.
-After that, regular oral care at home should be done to prevent further tartar build-up.
+After that, you need to give your dog regular oral care at home to prevent further tartar build-up.